-[Project] 6 Appendix A

-- .3 The design shall include enclosed area(s) for collection and storage of recyclable materials and waste as deemed necessary by the Project Manager.
-The design will address the following: - a.
-Space that is both easily accessible and adequate to accommodate storage of materials between pickups by personnel.
-The space should be dedicated. - b.
-Convenient internal access for depositing of materials by custodians or building occupants. - c.
-Convenient external access for pickup of materials by Waste Management/Recycling personnel. - d.
-Protection of materials from weather. - e.
-Specific needs prompted by campus Waste Management/Recycling Shop procedures. - .4 Provide for an area for normal accumulation of non-recyclable trash to be hauled away. - .5 Provide a custodial closet on each floor with either a mop receptor or a deep sink. - 11.0 IT/Telecommunications.
+14 IT/Telecommunications.
 Coordinate with Project Manager to provide telecommunication and IT spaces and service meeting campus needs and standards.
 Prior to initiating the HVAC design, the Designer must obtain from the Project Manager written instructions for specific HVAC requirements in these spaces.
-Utilize Communications specification section 27 00 00 as provided in Appendix B. - 12.0 Roof Design.
+Utilize Communications specification section 27 00 00 as provided in Appendix B.

+15 Roof Design.
 Roof surfaces shall slope a minimum of 1/4 inch per foot to drain.
 Interior drains shall be recessed below adjacent roofing.
 Interior drain piping shall be insulated to reduce sweating.
-Unless otherwise directed by the Owner, low slope roofing shall be EPDM and steep roofing shall be heavyweight asphalt shingles or metal. - 13.0 Laboratories.
+Unless otherwise directed by the Owner, low slope roofing shall be EPDM and steep roofing shall be heavyweight asphalt shingles or metal.

+16 Laboratories.
 Any installations of or modifications to laboratory spaces require special attention to standards that address the potential indoor air quality and hazardous materials normally associated with laboratories.
 At a minimum, the Owner requires designs to adhere to ANSI/AIHA Z9.5-2003, Laboratory Ventilation and NFPA-45-2002, Standard on Fire Protection for Laboratories Using Chemicals.
-Where laboratory fume hood installation, modification or modification of the ventilation systems for a laboratory occurs, Designer shall include acceptance testing in the contract using ANSI/ASHRAE 110-1995 Method of Testing Performance of Laboratory Fume Hoods or most current version. - 14.0 Subsurface Investigation.
+Where laboratory fume hood installation, modification or modification of the ventilation systems for a laboratory occurs, Designer shall include acceptance testing in the contract using ANSI/ASHRAE 110-1995 Method of Testing Performance of Laboratory Fume Hoods or most current version.

+17 Subsurface Investigation.
 The Owner will provide the Designer with necessary boring data, test results and soils reports as soon as possible after receiving a request from the Designer as to type and extent of information required.
-The Designer should request from the Owner additional soils information if the Designer believes the soils information is insufficient to properly design the facility. - 15.0 Lot Lines and Grades.
+The Designer should request from the Owner additional soils information if the Designer believes the soils information is insufficient to properly design the facility.

+18 Lot Lines and Grades.
 The Owner will establish a base line where necessary to properly locate the building.
-The Owner will also establish a Bench Mark convenient to the site for use by the Contractor. - 16.0 File Sub-Bids/Bid Depository.
+The Owner will also establish a Bench Mark convenient to the site for use by the Contractor.

+19 File Sub-Bids/Bid Depository.
 In most cases, for projects with an estimated cost in excess of \$1,000,000, Maine Bid Depository services are to be used.
 The Owner, through the Project Manager and the Designer, shall decide which sections shall be "File Bid."
 The Designer shall contact Associated Constructors of Maine to reserve a date for use of the Bid Depository.
-The date should be no less than five (5) days prior to the scheduled date for submission of base bids. - 17.0 Tests.
+The date should be no less than five (5) days prior to the scheduled date for submission of base bids.

+20 Tests.
 All design tests or controls deemed necessary by the Designer should be discussed with the Project Manager to determine arrangement and payment responsibility within the project.
 The Designer should provide a checklist of all testing requirements along with a list of parties responsible at the preconstruction meeting.

-18.0 Training.
-All project manuals for projects costing in excess of \$200,000 shall have a requirement that the Contractor provide a training session for University maintenance employees on operation and maintenance of building systems.
-These training sessions shall provide special emphasis on mechanical and electrical systems.
+21 Training.
+All project manuals shall have a requirement that the Contractor provide a training session for University maintenance employees on operation and maintenance of building systems.
+These training sessions shall provide special emphasis on mechanical, electrical, control, life safety, communications, and owner operated systems.